hmf/mae/README.md

 ```
 <!--- cSpell:enable --->

+To test the code, we need the `imagenet-1k` dataset.
 We need to sign-up and register at: http://image-net.org/download.
-The answer is sent via e-mail within 5 days of the request.
+The answer should have been sent via e-mail within 5 days of the request.
+Here is the recorded message:

-You have submitted a request at Fri Feb 16 03:29:35 2024.
+> You have submitted a request at Fri Feb 16 03:29:35 2024.
 We are reviewing your request.
 When we approve your request, we will notify you by email.
 You should expect to hear from us in 5 work days.

+No access was given.

+We need to update th code.
+Code originally written for PyTorch v1.x.
+Some references for the update:

 1. [Tips and Tricks for Upgrading to PyTorch 2.0](https://towardsdatascience.com/tips-and-tricks-for-upgrading-to-pytorch-2-3127db1d1f3d)
   1. https://pytorch.org/docs/stable/generated/torch.compile.html